Jethet/wiki-hh/Databases/SQLschemas.md

 **SCHEMAS**
-To be able to work with different tables in a schema, you add the schema name before the table name: production.product, for example (see JOINING TABLES).
+To be able to work with different tables in a schema, you add the schema name before the table name: production.product, for example (see SQLqueries/JOINING TABLES).

-**SELECT queries**
+Data types:

 * `SERIAL PRIMARY KEY` defines a unique identifier for each row that will automatically increment every time data is inserted
+* Options are `SMALLSERIAL`, `SERIAL` and `BIGSERIAL`.
 * `VARCHAR()` defines a column to hold text with a maximum length of characters
 * `NOT NULL` defines the column as not nullable: a value must be set
 * `DEFAULT` you can set a default value if the value cannot be null